-On Saturday, you can start your morning off with a pastry breakfast in the Springs.
-In the afternoon, there will be educational classes, a
+On Saturday, there will be educational classes, a

-On Sunday, we will have committee members on Cadillac Hill from 7-2 to help everyone exit expediently.
+On Sunday, the Lake Tahoe Hi-Lo’s will be on Cadillac Hill from 7-2 to help everyone exit expediently.
 Please stay in

 your vehicle and we will stack rocks or set up any winching that may need to be done.
 If you choose to exit later in the